2009 United States missile strikes in Yemen: Al-Majalah

 A Yemeni government-endorsed inquiry determined that 55 people had died in the al-Majalah strike.
-The inquiry reported that local authorities believed 14 suspected militants were killed, though the number was unverifiable as the only militant who was definitively identified was Kazemi.
-His death was confirmed by AQAP in a video released in May 2010.
+The inquiry reported that local authorities believed 14 suspected militants were killed, although the number was unverifiable as the only militant who was definitively identified was Kazemi.
+Regardless, a video released by AQAP's al-Malahem Media branch on May 26, 2010, confirmed the death of Kazemi and several other militants alongside him at al-Majalah.
 Six newcomers to the village who were helping Kazemi dig a well twenty days prior were killed, their bodies being extracted from the site along with some other injured men by a group of masked gunmen shortly after the strike took place.

 The majority of people killed in al-Majalah were civilians.
 The report listed a total 41 individuals killed in the strike from two extended families; 14 from the Haydara family and 27 from the Anbouri family.
 Of those killed, nine were women, five of whom were pregnant, while 21 were children.
 Kazemi's wife and four children were among them.
 A leaked US cable described the civilians as "largely nomadic, Bedouin families who lived in tents near the AQAP training camp."
-The villagers, described as one of the poorest tribes in the region, were paid by the militants to provide shelter, food and laundry to the camp, but were likely not affiliated with AQAP otherwise.
-One tribesman said that the locals had agreed to host the militants at their camp because they promised to dig them a well.
+The villagers, described as one of the poorest tribes in the region, were paid by the militants to provide shelter, food and laundry to the camp, but were likely not otherwise affiliated with AQAP.
+A tribesman said the locals had agreed to host the militants at their camp because they promised to dig them a well.
 Survivors interviewed by Human Rights Watch were not aware of Kazemi's involvement in militant activities or the presence of a training camp.
-Many local livestock were put out by the locals to graze at the time and were caught in the blast, with up to 1,500 goats, sheeps, cows and donkeys possibly dying.
+Many local livestock were put out by the locals to graze at the time and were caught in the blast, with up to 1,500 goats, sheep, cows and donkeys possibly dying.